 FAA's Final Rule for Pilot Duty and Rest Requirements

 In December 2011, the FAA established a final rule for pilot duty and rest requirements in an effort to combat the risks of fatigue in aircrews.
-This new regulation provides more stringent rest requirements and flight hour restrictions than previously, a move that the FAA hopes will satisfy the public demands for a safer flying environment.
+This new regulation provides more stringent rest requirements and flight hour restrictions than were previously in place, a move that the FAA hopes will satisfy the public demands for safer flights.
 The final rule for flight crew member duty and rest requirements became effective on January 4, 2014.

 Pilot fatigue has always been an issue in the aviation world, but the topic has rarely been given much attention, probably because it is a difficult problem to measure and even more difficult to remedy.
 Fatigue affects people very differently.